 Greetings Grove Church Community,

-Due to the recent Executive Order from Governor Walz, as of July 26, 2020, both of our in-person Sunday services will now be mask required for everyone over the age of 5.
+With the recent updates to the Executive Order 20-74 & Executive Order 20-96 from Governor Walz, we want to remind people our in-person Sunday services will be mask required for everyone over the age of five.

-If you do not have a mask, we will gladly provide one at the door.
-We also want to remind you we are now livestreaming both the 9:00am and 10:45am services for people who prefer to worship from home.
-This has been a wearying season for everyone, please know we are praying for you and offer hope from the words of Jesus.
+We also want to remind you we are now live streaming both the 9:00 and 10:45am services for people who prefer to worship from home.

 Please take time to read the “FAQ’s” below; it will answer a lot of your questions.
 I would also invite you to join us in prayer for the season ahead at The Grove.
-God is going to do some amazing things and we want you all to be a part of the journey.
+God is doing some amazing things and we want you all to be a part of the journey.

 FAQ’s (Frequently Asked Question’s)